-Why should you consider following the Cambridge curriculum in which Learning Unlimited specialises?
-There are several reasons, but the most important is that Cambridge studies truly make a student university-ready to an extent to which our current, much less advanced NSC curriculum does not.
+Why should you consider following the International GCSE and A-level curriculum in which Learning Unlimited specializes?
+There are several reasons, but the most important is that internationally recognized A-level studies truly make a student university-ready to an extent to which our current, much less advanced NSC curriculum does not.

-A second reason is the prestige and international recognition of Cambridge qualifications – given their connection with one of the world’s great universities.
+A second reason is the prestige and international recognition of A-level qualifications – given their connection with one of the world’s great universities.
 There is no shortage of evidence that our South African matric graduates are not university-ready.
-Statistics show that roughly 80% of those who enrol as first year students at UCT, do not graduate 3 or 4 years later.
-Cambridge studies genuinely prepare students for university because the curriculum is much more demanding and academically rigorous.
+Statistics show that roughly 80% of those who enroll as first-year students at UCT, do not graduate 3 or 4 years later.
+A-level studies genuinely prepare students for university because the curriculum is much more demanding and academically rigorous.

-Learning Unlimited has extensive experience in teaching Cambridge IGCSE, AS (Advanced Subsidiary) and A-Levels in a wide range of subjects.
+Learning Unlimited has extensive experience in teaching International GCSE, AS (Advanced Subsidiary), and A-Levels in a wide range of subjects.
 For those who find these terms unfamiliar, it is perhaps best to think of AS levels as comparable to matric standard grade and A-Levels as comparable to matric higher grade.
 Therefore, in England, should you wish to study a subject at university, you must have passed your A-Levels in it.
-IGCSE studies come earlier and prepare you for AS levels.
+GCSE studies come earlier and prepare you for AS levels.

-I am an English teacher who has taught IGCSE, AS and A-Level English students, as well as some matric pupils, and therefore have some experience of both worlds.
-In conversation with me the Director of Studies of a very fine private school whose Grade 11 and 12 students follow the Cambridge curriculum exclusively in their final high school years, said that English A-Levels were at least 18 months ahead of our matric syllabus not only in terms of the material covered but also the standards by which students are marked and assessed.
+I am an English teacher who has taught International GCSE, AS and A-Level English students, as well as some matric pupils, and therefore have some experience of both worlds.
+In conversation with me the Director of Studies of a very fine private school whose Grade 11 and 12 students follow the International GCSE and A-level curriculum exclusively in their final high school years, said that English A-Levels were at least 18 months ahead of our matric syllabus not only in terms of the material covered but also the standards by which students are marked and assessed.
 She added that this was no less true of other subjects such as mathematics, physics, biology and chemistry.
 This is a huge gap and makes itself felt in several ways.

 Even where there are common topics and examination questions, the level demanded of a student in AS, and especially A-Levels, is much higher.
 I have seen things like essays on a novel or Shakespeare receive an A or distinction when submitted locally, but similar material submitted by an AS or A-Level student will only receive a C or D.